FMMT666/ncEFI/README.md

     - added a class for the part list
     - began modifying false instance copies, with "no copy" as default
     - began modifying false instance copies for some geoms too
+    - added some tests for the new part instance copies

 ### CHANGES 2024/12/XX